Siya-Bhadu/Assignment_2.2_CS303/README.md

    - Once the user has inputted five numbers, it will have pushed the values to the stack and will display the stack in its entirety.
    - Next, the program will pop the top value off the stack and display the updated stack.
    - Then, it will print the value on the top of the stack.
-   - Finally, the program will find and print the average of the integers that are found in the stack.
+   - Finally, the program will calculate and print the average of the integers that are found in the stack.

 <img width="1725" height="754" alt="Screenshot 2025-10-15 180359" src="https://github.com/user-attachments/assets/1fd04aac-b37c-4285-9218-fc681f1dbdc4" />
 <img width="1725" height="777" alt="Screenshot 2025-10-15 180431" src="https://github.com/user-attachments/assets/8975d043-5552-4624-8fbf-dc86e04773be" />